-Overtime Compensation

-Policy DEA
+Overtime Compensation Policy DEA

 The district compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
 Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
-Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
+Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor and Assistant Superintendent for Finance and Operations.
+A nonexempt employee who works overtime without prior approval will be subject to disciplinary action.

 Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
-Nonexempt employees that are paid on a salary basis are paid for a 40-hour workweek and do not earn additional pay unless they work more than 40 hours.
-For the purpose of calculating overtime, a workweek begins on Suday at 12 A.M. and ends on Saturday at 11:59 P.M.
+Nonexempt employees that are paid on a salary basis are paid for a 40- hour workweek and do not earn additional pay unless they work more than 40 hours.
+For the purpose of calculating overtime, a workweek begins on Sunday at 12 A.M. and ends on Saturday at 11:59 P.M.